 - Ensure that the company’s name and workers’ compensation provider are supplied to the medical facility.
 If your injury is treated onsite, it should all be documented thoroughly.

 - While awaiting your claim decision from the insurance provider, refrain from posting online or talking about the workplace incident with other employees.
-Consult with a workers’ compensation attorney in Charleston if you need more insight.
+Consult with our team if you need more insight.

 - Upon receiving your claim, the proposed reimbursement can cover medical expenses and lost wages if allowed.
-You are allowed to appeal if your claim is denied or contact an attorney if additional financial assistance is needed beyond the capacity of the awarded amount.
+You are allowed to appeal if your claim is denied or contact us if additional financial assistance is needed beyond the awarded amount.

 The South Carolina Workers’ Compensation Commission states that you have 90 days from the date of the accident to notify your employer of a workplace accident.
 But it is recommended that you report it immediately.
 You run the danger of losing the benefits to which you are legally entitled if you do not act quickly.

-You have an additional two years to file a benefit claim according to South Carolina Code §42-15-20.
+You generally have an additional two years to file a benefit claim according to South Carolina Code § 42-15-20.
 That does not imply that you can wait up to two years to report an injury you received at work.
 In other words, if you have previously reported your injuries and need more benefits, you have two years to file a claim for them.

 Eligible Insurance Compensation for a Workplace Incident